Simulating $\mathbb{Z}_2$ lattice gauge theory on a quantum computer: Error Mitigation Of a Quantum Simulation

 Many quantum error mitigation strategies have been studied for reducing the systematic uncertainties associated with errors in NISQ era quantum simulations.
 A primary goal of this work is to study the interplay between different QEM methods and the reliability of quantum simulation results using combinations of state-of-the-art methods.
 This section briefly introduces the QEM methods that we found to provide significant improvements in these calculations: randomized compiling, readout error mitigation, rescaling, and dynamic decoupling.

 These QEM strategies introduce additional correlations between quantum simulation results, and it is important to accurately determine and include these correlations in analyses of quantum simulation results.
 Throughout this work we use bootstrap resampling~\cite{10.1214/aos/1176344552,davison_hinkley_1997,young_stats} to determine all statistical uncertainties and correlations between observables, in particular using correlated resampling of quantities arising through QEM that appear in multiple observables computed using the same quantum computer.

-We performed $N_{\text{meas}} = N_{\text{shots}} N_{\text{rc}} = 6 \times 10^4$ measurements of each quantum circuit and used $N_{\text{boot}} = 10^4$ random bootstrap samples of this ensemble of measurements.
+We performed quantum simulations of $\mathfrak{C}(t)$ using the parameter choices $m_0 \in \{1,2\}$ and $N_s \in \{2,4\}$ in the Hamiltonian in Eq. (\ref{eq:z2ham}) with $\eta=1$ in all cases.
+Each simulation was performed for $N_t=20$ Trotter steps with $\varepsilon=0.3$.
+For each $N_t$, $N_{\text{rc}}=30$ randomly compiled circuits were run with $N_{\text{meas}}=2,000$ measurements collected for each.
+These production simulations were carried out on \nairobi~and \jakarta~while additional testing simulations were also investigated on \manila~and \quito.
+The full details of the simulations are listed in Table \ref{tab:datainfo}.
+For each simulation, we performed $N_{\text{meas}} = N_{\text{shots}} N_{\text{rc}} = 6 \times 10^4$ measurements of each quantum circuit and used $N_{\text{boot}} = 10^4$ random bootstrap samples of this ensemble of measurements.
 Bootstrap covariance matrices were determined for all correlated observables and the associated uncertainties were propagated to fitted quantities in a correlated way using the \texttt{gvar} and \texttt{lsqfit} packages \cite{Lepage:2001ym,Bouchard:2014ypa,McNeile:2010ji,Hornbostel:2011hu,Dowdall:2019bea}.